-Grandvalira is the name for the ski area stretching from Pas de la Casa on the French border all the way over to Encamp, including Grau Roig, Soldeu, El Tarter, and Canillo along the way, which are all marked on the Grandvalira piste map.
-The area was created during the 2003-04 season when the neighbouring sectors of Pas de la Casa -Grau Roig and Soldeu-El Tarter merged together creating one huge domain with six different sectors, the whole ski area is linked and covered by one lift pass, thus giving visitors the chance to experience a great choice of snowboarding and skiing.
+Grandvalira in Andorra is the name for the ski area stretching from Pas de la Casa on the French border to Encamp, including Grau Roig, Soldeu, El Tarter, and Canillo along the way, which are all marked on the Grandvalira piste map.
+The area was created during the 2003-04 season when the neighbouring sectors of Pas de la Casa -Grau Roig and Soldeu-El Tarter merged together creating one huge domain with six different sectors.
+The whole Grandvalira ski resort is linked and covered by one lift pass, thus giving visitors the chance to experience a great choice of snowboarding and skiing.

 In 2011 and again in 2012 the area further expanded slightly, so now with 210 kilometres of pistes, the Grandvalira area is fantastic for skiers & snowboarders of any ability.
 Each of the sectors has its own school, but to find out more about Pas de la Casa ski school visit our guide where you can also book group lessons.